-On May 20, 2011, the Parent Company, through JWPL, signed a Framework Agreement with Viet Thai International Joint Stock Company and Viet Thai International Company Limited (collectively, "SuperFoods Group") to establish jointly-controlled entities that will own and operate a portfolio of restaurants in various territories including Vietnam, Hongkong, Macau and Southern China.
-SuperFoods Group owns and operates various brands including Highlands Coffee Shops and Hard Rock Café franchised-stores in Macau, Hong Kong and Vietnam and Pho 24 brand
+On May 20, 2011, the Parent Company, through JWPL, signed a Framework Agreement with SuperFoods Group to establish jointly-controlled entities that will own and operate a portfolio of restaurants in various territories including Vietnam, Hongkong, Macau and Southern China.
+SuperFoods Group owns and operates various brands including Highlands Coffee Shops and Hard Rock Café franchised-stores in Macau, Hong Kong and Vietnam and Pho 24 brand.

-In accordance with the Framework Agreement, JWPL, through its 99%-owned subsidiary JSF, extended loans to the SuperFoods Group with details as follows:
+In accordance with the Framework Agreement, JWPL, through its 99%-owned subsidiary, JSF, extended loans to the SuperFoods Group with details as follows: